-UNITED STATES DISTRICT COURT FOR THE NORTHERN DISTRICT OF ILLINOIS GENERAL ORDER 14 - 0017
+UNITED STATES DISTRICT COURT FOR THE NORTHERN DISTRICT OF ILLINOIS GENERAL ORDER 17 - 0016

-The full Court met in executive session on Thursday, May 22, 2014 and approved an amendment to the Committee Comment to Local Rule 40.1 Assignment of Cases: General.
+The full Court met in executive session on Thursday, October 19, 2017 and approved a technical amendment to Local Rule 40.1 Assignment of Cases: General.
+This technical amendment did not require publication for comment.

-The Court's Rules Committee discussed the rule at its meeting on April 15, 2014.
-It recommended that the full Court adopt the proposed amendment as published.
+The Court's Rules Committee considered the rule at its meeting on October 12, 2017.
+It recommended that the full Court adopt the proposed technical amendment to Local Rule 40.1.

-The full Court considered the recommendation of the Rules Committee at its meeting on May 22, 2014 and agreed to modify the Committee Comment to Local Rule 40.1.
+The full Court considered the recommendation of the Rules Committee at its meeting on October 19, 2017 and agreed to modify Local Rule 40.1.
 Therefore,

-By direction of the full Court, which met in executive session on Thursday, May 22, 2014,
+By direction of the full Court, which met in executive session on Thursday, October 19, 2017,

-IT IS HEREBY ORDERED that Local Rule 40.1 Assignment of Cases: General be amended as follows (additions shown thus, deletions shown thus):
+IT IS HEREBY ORDERED that Local Rule 40.1 Assignment of Cases: General, be technically amended as follows (additions shown thus, deletions shown thus.

-LR40.1 Assignment of Cases: General
+LR40.1.
+Assignment of Cases: General Local Rule